nats-io/nats.ws/README.md

 [![License](https://img.shields.io/badge/Licence-Apache%202.0-blue.svg)](LICENSE)
 [![npm](https://img.shields.io/npm/dm/nats.ws.svg)](https://www.npmjs.com/package/nats.ws)

-# Installation
+## Changes since original preview

 > :warning: The API for the NATS.ws library has evolved since its initial preview.
 > The current changes modify how the library delivers messages and notifications, so if you had
 > developed with the initial preview, you'll need to update your code.

->
-> - Packaging is now an ES Module
+ - Packaging is now an ES Module
-> - `subscribe()` returns a Subscription
+ - `subscribe()` returns a Subscription
-> - Subscription objects are async iterators, callbacks are no longer supported.
+ - Subscription objects are async iterators, callbacks are no longer supported.
-> - Lifecycle notifications are via async iterator `status()`
+ - Lifecycle notifications are via async iterator `status()`
-> - Close notification is now in the form of a promise provided by `closed()`
+ - Close notification is now in the form of a promise provided by `closed()`
-> - Message payloads are always `Uint8Arrays`, to encode/decode to strings or JSON use `StringCodec` or `JSONCodec`, alternatively use `TextEncoder/Decoder`
+ - Message payloads are always `Uint8Arrays`, to encode/decode to strings or JSON use `StringCodec` or `JSONCodec`, alternatively use `TextEncoder/Decoder`
-> - Publisher signatures have changed to `publish(subject: string, data?: Uint8Array, options?: {reply?: string, headers?: MsgHdrs})`
+ - Publisher signatures have changed to `publish(subject: string, data?: Uint8Array, options?: {reply?: string, headers?: MsgHdrs})`
-> - [Request signatures have changed to `request(subject: string, data?: Uint8Array, options?: {timeout: number, headers?: MsgHdrs})`
+ - [Request signatures have changed to `request(subject: string, data?: Uint8Array, options?: {timeout: number, headers?: MsgHdrs})`
-> - `addEventListener()` for getting lifecycle events has been removed.
+ - `addEventListener()` for getting lifecycle events has been removed.
 The async iterator `status()` is the mechanism for receiving connection change updates.
-> - `closed(): Promise<void|Error>` returns a promise that resolves when the client closes.
+ - `closed(): Promise<void|Error>` returns a promise that resolves when the client closes.
 If the promise _resolves_ to an error, the error is the reason for the close.

->
+## Installation

 >** :warning: NATS.ws is a preview** you can get the current development version by:

 ```bash